ljpatrick/marxpaint/magic/docs/en/README.txt

        (via "#define") within the 'Magic' tool API header file.

          * TP_MAGIC_API_VERSION
-           This integer value represents which version of the Tux Paint 'Magic' tool API the header corresponds to.
+           This integer value represents which version of the Marx Paint 'Magic' tool API the header corresponds to.

-           It should be referenced by your magic tool's "api_version()" function, to inform the running copy of Tux Paint whether or not your plugin is compatible.
+           It should be referenced by your magic tool's "api_version()" function, to inform the running copy of Marx Paint whether or not your plugin is compatible.

-           Note: This version number does not correspond to Tux Paint's own release number (e.g., "0.9.18").
-The API will not change every time a new version of Tux Paint is released, which means plugins compiled for earlier versions of Tux Paint will often run under newer versions.
+           Note: This version number does not correspond to Marx Paint's own release number (e.g., "0.9.18").
+The API will not change every time a new version of Marx Paint is released, which means plugins compiled for earlier versions of Marx Paint will often run under newer versions.

          * SPECIAL_MIRROR
            SPECIAL_FLIP
-           These are flags for Tux Paint's "special_notify()" helper function.
+           These are flags for Marx Paint's "special_notify()" helper function.
 They are described above.

      ----------------------------------------------------------------------